danyeaw/presentations/gui-widget-for-beeware/slides.md

 # Step 0
 ## development platform
 * Normally pick the platform that you are most familiar with
-* macOS and Gtk+ are the most developed 👍
+* macOS and GTK are the most developed 👍
 * Is this a mobile only widget (camera, GPS, etc)?

 ---